gary-jipp/lighthouse-node-pg/notes.md

 - We are getting the hand of this now.
 Lets "add" a record
 - new switch case for "add"
 - need the name and email address from args.
-Notice no `id` needed
+- Notice no `id` needed so we read [1] and [2] from args
 - use a `insert into` sql statement